Target of ‘Tiger King’ plot giving big cats to Arkansas sanctuary

 "Our mission is to provide lifetime refuge for big cats, and we are honored to have been chosen to take these animals into our care, " said Tanya Smith, president of Turpentine Creek.

 Turpentine Creek Wildlife Refuge, located south of Eureka Springs in Carroll County, has rescued abandoned, abused and neglected big cats for more than 30 years.
-The nonprofit has assisted in the placement of over 500 animals during that time, according to the refuge.
+The nonprofit has assisted in the placement of more than 500 animals during that time, according to the refuge.

 The move will end Big Cat Rescue's animal shelter operations, the Florida company's statement says.
 Big Cat will concentrate on conservation efforts, it says.